Jithendhar2323/AgenticEthereumHackathonIndia/README.md

 # Agentic Ethereum Hackathon India

-# 🛠 Project Title - [SkillAgent.AI : AI-powered decentralized career mentor]
+# SkillAgent.AI : AI-powered decentralized career mentor- TEAM FLARE

 Welcome to our submission for the *Agentic Ethereum Hackathon* by Reskilll & Geodework!
 This repository includes our project code, documentation, and related assets.